petermlm/RiftChat/README.md

 RiftChat

-# Versions

-v0.3.1

 # Description

-A simple chat made to text basic networking in Python.
+A simple chat made to experiment with basic networking in Python.

 # How To Run